Our Response & Protocols

 Reminders & Updates

-The Craft Center offices and studios will be closed between December 25, 2020 - January 3, 2021, and regular hours of operation will resume the week of January 4, 2021.
-During the holiday break, all Winter 2021 session students are asked to continue in their efforts to help us keep our community safe and our programs open by reviewing and abiding by our COVID-19 policies, continuing to self-assess for COVID-like symptoms, not visiting when ill, and following the CDC advisory against unnecessary travel.
-See our holiday message here.
+All students & visitors are asked to continue in their efforts to help us keep our community safe and our programs open by reviewing and abiding by our COVID-19 policies, continuing to self-assess for COVID-like symptoms, not visiting when ill, and following the CDC advisory against unnecessary travel.

 Our Gallery & Gallery Store are open for its Summer 2021 hours: Tuesday, Wednesday, Friday: 10AM-3PM, Thursday: 10AM-8PM, Saturday, 11AM-4PM.
 Masks are required to be permitted to enter the premises.
 For listed hours of operation, please click here.
 You are also welcome to shop online at wccgallerystore.com!

 Summer 2021 classes and workshops continue to remain open for online registration.
 There is be a mix of in-studio courses and online courses available.
 Please bear in mind that to enforce social distancing, maximum capacities within classes are still reduced.

 WCC COVID Policies & Guides for students, Visitors, Staff, & Faculty